DavidBroz/TrainingGameDocs/content/index.md

 title: Homepage
 ---

 This is a documentation for are training game.
+This is another version.